-Transition plans are included in the IEP and are developed to assist students in successful transitions (e.g. from activity to activity, class to class, from high school to post-secondary activities, etc.) by outlining goals, actions required to meet those goals, identifying individuals responsible for the actions, and specifying timelines to guide the plan.
+Transition plans are an essential part of the IEP and are developed to assist students in successful transitions as needed (e.g. from activity to activity, class to class, school to school, high school to post-secondary activities, etc.).
+This is done by:

+- outlining goals, - listing actions required to meet those goals, - · identifying individuals responsible for the actions, - specifying timelines to guide the plan.